 Long-Term Care Insurance

-Long-term care insurance is designed to pay for the care and services for those who are chronically ill and need substantial assistance with Activities of Daily Living (eating, bathing, dressing, grooming, transferring, toileting) In addition, individuals with cognitive impairments (such as Alzheimer’s disease or senile dementia), in danger of harming themselves or others, would require constant care and supervision.
-A long-term care policy could offset the cost of care in those circumstances as well.
+Long-term care insurance is designed to pay for the care and services for those who are chronically ill and need substantial assistance with activities of daily living (eating, bathing, dressing, grooming, transferring, and toileting).
+In addition, individuals with cognitive impairments (such as Alzheimer’s disease or senile dementia) who are in danger of harming themselves or others could require constant care and supervision.
+A long-term care policy could offset some or all of the cost of care in those circumstances as well.

 Investments and Retirement Planning Needs